Icenium/bond-content/grocery-list-nativescript/lesson-3.md

     );
 };
 ```
-* **d**.
+* **e**.
 Save login.xml, login.js, register.xml, and register.js, and then perform a LiveSync to test out the registration process in your app.

 <hr data-action="end" />